KRoberts5/FibonacciPolynomials/README.md

 ### generateFactors

 Accepts an integer, n, which represents which Fibonacci number is requested.
 The trigonometric factors are then generated.
 As each factor is generated, its real value is multiplied to the product of all previous factors.
-A string is generated to represent the
-Fibonacci number, the number's value, and the full list of factors.
+A string is generated to represent all desired data  (the Fibonacci number, the number's value, and the full list of factors).

 ### setNthPolynomial